Let's talk! Browse our offer and let us help you create your own budget.

 Even though the origin of this tradition is yet unclear, all the existing versions point at it being a gesture to attract good luck for the incoming year.

-10 – Santa versus the Three Wise Men
+10 – Santa vs Three Wise Men

 Every January 5th, big parades take place on the streets.
 Escorted by their pages and camels, the Three Wise Men give candies to the children that go to see them.
 Back at home and before going to sleep, it is the right time to leave some water and food out for the Three Wise Men and their animals to restore some energy before continuing with their long trip.

-Early morning on t January 6th, all the presents will be under the Christmas tree.
+Early morning on January 6th, all the presents will be under the Christmas tree.
 Many times, it is helpful to leave a shoe of each member of the family around to help identify for whom is each gift.

 Even though Santa is getting more and more popular in Spain, the Three Wise Men are still the most popular gift-givers in the country.
 However, many households are visited by both of them.